 Faces & Voices of Recovery Celebrates National Recovery Month

-National Recovery Month was created in1989 and was sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA) for the next three decades.
-This year, Recovery Month 2020 will be supported by Faces and Voices of Recovery, an organization dedicated to promoting mental health awareness and recovery from addiction.
-The theme of Recovery Month 2020 is “Join the Voices for Recovery: Celebrating Connections,” which offers a reminder of the significance of connections during recovery, especially in unexpectedly difficult times.
+National Recovery Month was created in 1989 and was sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA) for the next three decades.
+Recovery Month is now also supported by Faces and Voices of Recovery, an organization dedicated to promoting mental health awareness and recovery from addiction.

-The Faces and Voices of Recovery organization is hosting the new Recovery Month website and online calendar of events, and encourages recovery supporters to add their own events to the Recovery Month schedule.
+The Faces and Voices of Recovery organization hosts the Recovery Month website and online calendar of events, and encourages recovery supporters to add their own events to the Recovery Month schedule.

-Normally, South Florida’s vibrant recovery community hosts a variety of recovery month events around the tri-county area.
-Due to COVID-19, both South Florida and national Recovery Month events have transitioned to an online format.
-Recovery advocates are still able to get involved and are encouraged to show their support virtually or at socially-distanced events.
+South Florida’s vibrant recovery community hosts a variety of recovery month events around the tri-county area.
+Recovery advocates can get involved and are encouraged to show their support in-person or online.

 A few National Recovery Month activity ideas include: